Ellezique/Full-Stack-App-PART-A/README.md

 ###### Database
 ![Database](docs/final_erd.PNG)

+The backend Rails API app handles the users, messages and cards.
+The data is stored in a postgreSQL database.

 ###### Log in/Sign up: Delivered
 Users can sign up if they do not have an account.
 The log in page has a link to the sign up page and vice versa.